EtherComm/.github/profile/README.md

 # IrisChat
-Iris is a new and upcoming Chat Platform that is Fast & Secure and doesn't track any personal info
+Iris is a fast, secure and minimal chat platform that does not track any personal info